 Common reporting errors

-- Mandatory coverage in construction: independent operators, sole proprietors, some partners in a partnership and some executive officers who work in construction are required to have WSIB coverage
+- Expanded compulsory coverage in construction: independent operators, sole proprietors, some partners in a partnership and some executive officers who work in construction are required to have WSIB coverage

 - Contractor or subcontractor earnings: failing to report payments to contractors considered to be an employee (worker) by the WSIB

 - Insurable earnings not reported: failing to report earnings that should be included in your insurable earnings like vacation pay, bonuses, commissions, sick pay, taxable benefits, etc.

 - Executive officer earnings: deducting earnings of individuals who have been determined not to be executive officers

 - Excess earnings: deducting earnings that result in less than the maximum insurable earnings being reported